JimGora/Alzheimer/README.md

 ## Overview

 This project focuses on classifying cell images into four categories using the EfficientNetB0 model.
-The dataset utilized is based on the ABC paper, and the goal is to develop an accurate model for cell classification.
+The Chaoyang dataset utilized is based on the "Hard Sample Aware Noise Robust Learning for Histopathology Image Classification" paper, and the goal is to develop an accurate-simple model for cell classification as Capstone 2 project for ML Zoomcamp 2023.

 ## Table of Contents